Mandolin Chord Shapes: Minor 7th Shapes

-A minor 7 chord simply 1 b3 5 and b7.
+A minor 7th chord simply 1 b3 5 and b7.
 The dominant b7 is what gives this chord a kick.
-You may hear this chord referred to as a “Minor Dominant 7th” as well.

 In my diagrams I’ll mostly display 4 note chords, though I will chose the 3 note option in some cases.
 There are those that argue you only need to learn the 3 note chords.
 While you can certainly play just 3 note chords and be great, learning the 4 note variations gives you more bang for your buck.
 Playing the 4 note variation, you can chose anyone of those notes to drop to get a 3 note variation – giving you a lot more options with less to memorize.